Archivorum is thrilled to announce our next event in collaboration with TED Countdown!

 The November Edition of TEDx Archivorum will take place on the 11th of November from 3:00 pm to 6:45 pm (CET) on Zoom.

-Click here to join us!
+Click here to watch the videos!

 We invite you to discover our truly extraordinary guests.
 All of them are deeply committed to tackling climate change and promoting a more sustainable lifestyle: